momandine/momandine.github.io/about.md

 My name is Amandine.

 I work on reliability at Dropbox.
 Previously, I was a software engineer on databases, developer tooling and delivery for desktop, and on the desktop client itself.
+I like making things more functional: better abstracted code, more reliable systems, and processes that add more value.

 I studied physics, statistics, and a lot of other topics at Swarthmore College.
 [Recurse Center](www.recurse.com) was really key to my transition into tech.